-ACCT 444 Principles of Auditing (3)
+Principles of Auditing (3)

 An introduction to the principles of, rules and techniques of modern auditing in relationship to accounting standards and professional ethics with an emphasis on internal control systems, planning, gathering of evidence, assessing risks, auditing procedures and audit opinions.

 Prerequisite ACCT302

-ACCT 455 International Accounting (3)
+International Accounting (3)

 The course introduces students to accounting from an international perspective.
 It examines the international perspective on financial accounting, diversity in financial accounting practices, harmonization of financial accounting diversity, financial reporting in the international environment, disclosure practices around the world, multinational consolidations and foreign currency translations, international financial statement analysis, information systems for multinational planning and control, international taxation and multinational transfer pricing, including comparison studies of selected countries.
-Pre-requisite: ACCT 302.

-ACCT 490 Independent Study (3)
+Independent Study (3)

 A course designed for students qualified to undertake an advanced and independent project.
 (Advanced is to be understood as being beyond specific courses offered in the department.)
-The project must be approved by the chair of the department.
+The project must be approved by the Chair of the Department.
 Maximum of three hours.

-ACCT494 Computer Accounting Applications (3)
+Computer Accounting Applications (3)

 This course investigates methods of utilizing the computer to perform the accounting and other business functions.
 It is designed to provide practical applications of accounting processes in which the components or parts of an accounting system are examined and developed into an integrated system.
 Hands on experience are required on at least two accounting software packages.

 Prerequisite: ACCT202.

-ACCT 495 Professional Internship (3)
+Professional Internship (3)